Medicare Savings Program 2024

 Qualified Medicare Beneficiary Program (QMB)

 This program can pay for the Medicare Part A and/or Part B premium.
-An individual can be eligible for QMB only or QMB and Medicaid.
 This program also pays for the Medicare Parts A and B coinsurance and deductibles.
-The 2023 income requirements for this program are:
+An individual can be eligible for QMB only or QMB and Medicaid with or without a spenddown.
+The 2024 income requirements for this program are:

 Qualifying Individual (QI)